Chapter Two

 “Ah, okay.”

-It wasn’t totally a lie; Fable was bored, but what she really wanted was to pull out the small cell phone hidden in her backpack.
+It wasn’t totally a lie; Fable was bored, but what she really wanted was to pull out the small cellphone hidden in her backpack.
 A knot of guilt formed in the pit of her stomach.
 She wasn’t allowed to own a phone.
 Technology of any kind was forbidden.
-Only when her mother needed a phone for work did they secure a phone temporarily.
-But other than that, her parents had a strict “no technology” policy.
+Only when her mother needed a phone for work did they secure a temporary phone.
+Other than that, her parents had a strict “no technology” policy.

 For most of her life, the technology ban hadn’t been a problem.
 Fable preferred books and board games for her entertainment.
 The last place she lived was in a quiet neighborhood.
 Homeowners built small ‘lending libraries’ where anyone could take a book and put another back.
 It had been perfect.
 She didn’t need money or a library card to get books to read, and she often swapped out old books for new ones.
 It was at one of those book boxes that she met Anika.

 And just like that, they were friends.
-Fable would often sneak over to Anika’s house and hang out with her new friend.
+Fable would sneak over to Anika’s house to hang out.
 She started to daydream that her parents would forget that they needed to keep moving and that they would want to stay where they were for once.
 They had lived in that apartment complex longer than usual because her mom had gotten an excellent gig photographing a wedding.
 In her heart, Fable knew that it would all be over once that wedding was done.
 They’d move, and Fable would lose her only friend in the whole world.

 She had explained this to Anika, who was horrified.
-“You can’t even call me from your parents’s cell phone?”
+“You can’t even call me from your parents’ cell phone?”

 “No… they don’t have one,” Fable explained.

-It was one of the best gifts Fable had ever received.
-It was so much more than a phone.
-It was how she would keep her best friend.
+It was the best gift Fable had ever received.
+She could finally keep her best friend.

-Fable wanted to text Anika right now.
-She wanted to tell her that she missed her already.
-She wanted to look at the silly pictures they had taken together.
-But she resisted, leaving it buried in her backpack, completely turned off so that even an emergency alert couldn’t ring.
+Fable wanted to text Anika right now, to look at the silly pictures they had taken together.
+But she resisted, leaving the phone buried in her backpack, completely turned off so that not even an emergency alert could ring.

 “…There are some hiking trails nearby, and the ocean is not that far either,” her mom said, pulling Fable out of her thoughts.